Metadata

 In the last part of the tutorial, we experimented with automatically deriving different interface implementations.
 Those examples could be derived directly from a data type’s type-level code without the need for additional information.

-, however, this is not enough: In order
+For some interfaces like Show, however, this is not enough: In order

-instance, we need to know about constructor names and
+to derive a Show instance, we need to know about constructor names and

 possibly record field names.
 In this part of the tutorial we learn how to